favoritas37/cassandra-fs/README.txt

 2. edit file conf/client-conf.properties, modify property cassandra.client.hosts, the default is localhost:9160, change it to your cassandra cluster, you can specify multiple machines by using comma to split the machine address, e.g. cassandra.client.hosts=machine_1:9160,machine_2:9160,machine_3:9160
 3. open shell, go to directory $CASSANDA_HOME, execute command : "ant jar" to build the cassandra-fs.
-4. execute "bin/cassandra-cli -host machine_1 --file conf/cassandrafs-schema.txt" to load the schema. machine_1 is passed as an example.
-Any Cassandra node would do the same.
 4. execute the following command : "bin/cassandra-fs-cli" to start cassandra-fs-cli, then you can play with a lot of file system-based commands, such as ls,mkdir and etc.

 Commands Cassandra-fs supports: